mrrasmussendk/UtilityAi/README.md

 - The Example project uses OpenAI experimental Responses API; tests suppress the OPENAI001 analyzer where required.
 - Networked actions (OpenAI/NewsAPI) are injected via IAction interfaces so tests run offline.
 - You can add your own capability modules by returning Proposal instances whose actions write facts to EventBus.

+---

+## Architecture diagram

+A high-level component diagram of the core system and the Example wiring is available as PlantUML:

+- PlantUML source: docs/architecture.puml

+Render options:

+- Using Docker (PowerShell):
+  - docker run --rm -v ${PWD}:/workspace plantuml/plantuml docs/architecture.puml
+- Using PlantUML extension in Rider/IntelliJ/VS Code: open docs/architecture.puml and preview.